Prep Your Apartment or Suburban Home for Riots and Civil Unrest: How to Get Ready FAST

 Timing is essential

 The first thing to consider is that speed is of the essence.
-If there’s something going on in your hometown that could cause unrest, like the announcement of a verdict or sentencing, you will probably know about it at least a day ahead of time.
+If there’s something going on in your hometown that could cause unrest, like a highly contested election or the announcement of a verdict or sentencing, you will probably know about it at least a day ahead of time.
 This allows you a bit more leeway in gathering supplies.

 But we don’t always get that warning.
 Sometimes the response of outrage is immediate, as we’ve seen in the cases of several police shootings recently.
 In these cases, sometimes the outrage is warranted, and other times it’s not, but that part doesn’t matter when there are people who want to destroy, loot, and burn.